 In 2006, the Company adopted a Phantom Stock Plan (the "Plan"), which allows the Company to grant phantom stock units ("Units") to certain key employees, officers, or directors.
 The Units each represent a contractual right to payment of compensation in the future based upon the market value of the Company's common stock and are accordingly recorded as liabilities.
-The Units follow a vesting schedule of three years from the grant date and are then paid upon maturity.
+The Units follow a vesting schedule over three years from the grant date and are then paid upon maturity.
 In accordance with FASB ASC Topic 718, Compensation - Stock Compensation ("Topic 718"), the Company uses the Black-Scholes option pricing model as its method for determining the fair value of the Units.
 The liabilities for the Units are adjusted to market value over time from the grant dates to the related maturity dates.
 The Company recognizes the reversal of any previously recognized compensation expense on forfeited nonvested Units in the period the Units are forfeited.
-Further details of the Plan are provided in Note 11, Stock-Based Compensation Plans, to the Consolidated Financial Statements included in this report.